 Poison ivy grows throughout North America in all U.S. states east of the Rocky Mountains, the Canadian Maritime provinces, Quebec, Ontario, Manitoba and mountainous parts of Mexico, according to the USDA.
 It also grows in Asia in Japan, Taiwan, Russian islands and parts of China.

 Poison ivy is very common in suburban parts of New England, and in the Mid-Atlantic and southeastern regions of the United States.
 Poison oak, a similar plant species, grows in western North America, the West Coast of the U.S. and the U.S. Southeast, according to the Centers for Disease Control and Prevention (CDC).

-The plant normally grows in wooded areas, especially in places where sun shines through.
+The poison ivy plant normally grows in wooded areas, especially in places where the sun shines through.
 It can also be found in rocky places or open fields.

 Poison ivy flowers between May and June.
 Its yellowish- or greenish-white flowers grow in clusters slightly above the leaves.
 The plant has a grayish-white, berrylike fruit that matures in August to November.
 Not a true ivy, poison ivy can grow as a trailing vine, a climbing vine or a shrub.